-2-Ingredient Easy Red Lentil Wraps made with flax seeds and red lentils.
+2-Ingredient Gluten-Free Red Lentil Wraps made with flax seeds and red lentils.
 Low-carb, vegan, healthy, and foolproof.
-These clean, preservative-free homemade wraps are freezable and budget-friendly.
-Plus, they're a good source of protein, iron and fiber.
+These clean, preservative-free homemade wraps are freezer-friendly and budget-friendly.
+Plus, they're a good source of protein, iron, and fiber.
 Gluten-free, grain-free, flour-free, dairy-free, and vegan!

-(Note: You can make this wraps without flax seeds.
+(Note: You can make these wraps without flax seeds.
 See substitute section below.)

 These easy homemade lentil wraps turn out perfectly every time.
 The recipe is very forgiving, and the batter is easy to work with.
 There is no dough to knead, or cutting circles from dough with this Easy Red Lentil Wrap recipe.

-This vegan red lentil wrap recipe was inspired by my 4-Ingredient Easy Lentil Bread and my Quinoa Lentil Flatbread recipe.
+This vegan red lentil wrap recipe was inspired by my Gluten-Free High-Protein Wraps (made with mung beans), this 4-Ingredient Easy Lentil Bread recipe, and my Quinoa Lentil Flatbread recipe.
 They're perfect for making these 20-minute High-Protein Veggie Wraps.

 Jump to: